morganrmcconnon/anarchist-library-ripper/README.md

 ## Usage

 Run `ripper.py` to begin downloading texts.
-Texts will be saved to `files\` within the folder the script is executed from.
+Texts will be saved to `files\` within the directory the script is executed from.